Call: 2023

-Further details of her work and recent cases can be found using the links on the left.
+Further details of her work can be found using the links on the left.

-Róisín is particularly interested in environmental law, having also studied and worked in this field before coming to the Bar.
-She previously worked with the Centre for Climate Engagement at the University of Cambridge, and is an Editor of the Centre’s Law & Climate Atlas – a resource that explores the intersection between climate change and various legal areas.
+Róisín is particularly interested in environmental law, having studied and worked in this field before coming to the Bar.
+She previously worked with the Centre for Climate Engagement at the University of Cambridge as an Editor of the Centre’s Law & Climate Atlas – a resource that explores the intersection between climate change and various legal areas.

 Prior to coming to the Bar, Róisín also worked with Amnesty International on their Northern Ireland Troubles (Legacy and Reconciliation) Bill and Abortion campaigns.
 Before this, she gained experience of strategic litigation before the European Court of Human Rights while working as a Caseworker at the AIRE Centre by helping to prepare third-party interventions in cases concerning human trafficking, asylum, and extradition law.